Cairnlea

-Cairnlea is a suburb in Melbourne, Victoria, Australia, 17 km north-west of Melbourne's Central Business District, located within the City of Brimbank local government area.
+Cairnlea is a suburb in Melbourne, Victoria, Australia, 17 km north-west of Melbourne's central business district, located within the City of Brimbank local government area.
 Cairnlea recorded a population of 10,038 at the 2021 census.

+History

+20th century

 The former Albion site became open grassland after European settlement but later, from 1939, it was a government explosives manufacturing site.
 The site closed in the 1990s.

+21st century

-The suburb is a new estate, and has only been developed since 1999, with development of the new suburb to finish in mid-2005.
+The suburb is a new estate, and has only been developed since 1999, with development of the new suburb finished in mid-2005.
 The suburb features several man-made lakes and has implemented a suburb-wide stormwater recycling system that feeds all the lakes.

 By 2011 Cairnlea is projected to have 3,000 residential blocks and to have a population of more than 10,000.
 It covers 460 ha bounded by Station Road, the Western Highway and the Western Ring Road.